-Images flood our minds of the sorrows of this world: tent cities hosting hundreds of thousands of refugees; children so undernourished that eight-month-olds are mistaken for newborns; young black sons found dead in the streets; a political process so deceptive that a "Pinocchio Scale" is devised to see who tells the biggest lies.
+Images flood our minds of the sorrows of this world.
 Where is peace?
 Where is true shalom-peace that is not just absence from violence but holistic rest-encompassing internal and external peace with God and neighbor and earth and self?